madMAx43v3r/mmx-node/docs/MMX_script.md

 Trying to deposit funds via a non-`payable` function is not possible.
 However it's possible to send funds to a contract via a normal transfer.
 In this case no function is called, and the contract needs to handle this case implicitly.
-This cannot be avoided since it's possible to send to a contract's address before deployment.
+It cannot be avoided since it's possible to send to a contract's address before deployment.

 Funds that are sent to a contract (via normal transfer) at height `H` will only be visible to the contract at height `H+1`.